Peugeot 508 variants

 GT (formerly GT-Line) gets a sporty styling pack and some trim upgrades, while the GT Premium sits at the top of the main 508 line-up.
 This also gets a Focal audio system, part-leather and part-suede upholstery, automated parking assistance and a 360-degree camera.

 For the ultimate expression in performance flair, the Peugeot 508 PSE (Peugeot Sport Engineered) is what you’ll want to look out for.
 This flagship gets a powerful plug-in hybrid engine, zesty green accents and moody black trim.
-You’ll also enjoy more toys than a toy store, with 20-inch wheels, wireless phone charging, adaptive suspension and even night vision.
+You’ll also enjoy more toys than a toy store, with 20-inch w5heels, wireless phone charging, adaptive suspension and even night vision.
 It’s expensive new but is an appealing used purchase.

 Peugeot 508 interior and technology